John Smith1

 M, #212154, b.
 12 June 1878, d.
 23 September 1915

-Captain Harold Thomas Cawley graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He was admitted to Inner Temple in 1902 entitled to practice as a barrister.1 He held the office of Member of Parliament (M.P.)
+He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He was admitted to Inner Temple in 1902 entitled to practise as a barrister.1 He held the office of Member of Parliament (M.P.)
 (Liberal) for Heywood between 1910 and 1915.1 He held the office of Parliamentary Private Secretary between 1911 and 1915, to Rt.
 Hon.
-R. McKenna.1 He fought in the Gallipoli Campaign.1 He gained the rank of Captain in the service of the 6th Battalion, Manchester Regiment.1
+R. McKenna.1 He fought in the Gallipoli Campaign.1 He gained the rank of Captain in the 6th Battalion, Manchester Regiment.1

 Citations